 We stayed in Villa Wisma Pusri, which had a great lake-side location looking towards the picturesque Mount Seminung in the distance.
 Make sure you get a villa that overlooks the water so you can enjoy the sunset views!

 Also if you want something swanky, request for the villas that have been renovated – they seem to be doing this in phases and the upgraded ones are pretty comfortable looking compared to the normal villas.
-But despite all that, remember that you are in quite a remote area overall – this property runs on generators so during the day there is no electricity or hot water.
-Even at night, be prepared for wonky generators as well as cold showers!
+But despite all that, remember that you are in quite a remote area overall.
+The property runs on generators so during the day there is no electricity or hot water.
+Even at night, be prepared for wonky generators as well as cold showers.

-Still, the surrounding area is generally quite cool all throughout the year, so there is no real need for air conditioning – it’s more for the ventilation and when you close the windows/doors against the insects.
-Also, the views are pretty damn worthwhile.
+Still, the surrounding area is generally quite cool all throughout the year, so there is no real need for air conditioning, which you really only need when you have to close the windows/doors against the insects.
+Also, the lake views are pretty amazing.